 - 7.20.1 Mickleton is a sizeable village, which caters for most day-to-day community needs, including top-up shopping; routine post office services; primary education; and social activities.
 Its close proximity to Chipping Campden, moreover, means that residents do not have to travel far to access higher level services that are unavailable in the village, such as secondary education; doctor's surgery; banking; and leisure facilities. - 7.20.2 Whilst there is limited employment within Mickleton, employment opportunities are available at Weston-sub-Edge, Willersey and Chipping Campden, all within five miles.
 Tourism also plays an important role locally. - 7.20.3 Along with Chipping Campden and Willersey, Mickleton is part of a cluster of settlements that serve the northernmost part of the District.
 Collectively, these settlements have the necessary services and facilities to provide for the local population.
-The opportunity to improve bus services between Mickleton and Chipping Campden should be encouraged. - 7.20.4 Planning permission has been granted for a substantial development of 1,050 houses; self-catering lodges; and holiday homes at the Long Marston Estate (now called Meon Vale) in Stratford-on-Avon District, north of Mickleton.
-The development provides 367 affordable homes (a 35% affordable housing requirement) and residents from the Campden Vale Ward qualify.
-No additional employment is proposed as part of the development over and above the existing storage and distribution uses, although it will include a leisure hub, grass and astro-turf sports pitches, which will benefit residents in the north of the District.
-This development accords with the Stratford-on-Avon District Core Strategy, and it is not considered to have any bearing on proposals for Mickleton.
+The opportunity to improve bus services between Mickleton and Chipping Campden should be encouraged. - 7.20.4 Taking account of environmental constraints and the size of the village, recent growth and the lack of developable and deliverable land, no housing allocations are made.
+(1) - 7.20.5 Planning permission has been granted for a substantial development of 1,050 houses; self-catering lodges; and holiday homes at the Long Marston Estate (now called Meon Vale) in Stratford-on-Avon District, north of Mickleton.
+It is understood that affordable housing will be based on 35% of the total residential floor area and that residents of Campden-Vale ward would qualify.
+The development provides 367 affordable homes (a 35% affordable housing requirement) and residents from the Campden Vale Ward qualify. (ii) No additional employment is proposed as part of the development over and above the existing storage and distribution uses, although it will include a leisure hub, grass and astro-turf sports pitches, which will benefit residents in the north of the District. (iii) This development accords with the Stratford-on-Avon District Core Strategy, and it is not considered to have any bearing on proposals for Mickleton.